shloksomani/amazonScraper/README.md

-# amazonScraper
+# AmazonScraper

-Python scriot That Tracks Amazon Prices and sends email whenever the price is equal to or lower than the desired price of a product
+Python script That Tracks Amazon Prices and sends email whenever the price is equal to or lower than the desired price of a product